wgsl-tooling-wg/wesl-spec/Designing.md

 It should be easy to implement and try out new WESL enhancements on local WESL projects.

-Experimental enhancements aren't intended be supported across tools, and don't need to be compatible with other experiments.
+Experimental enhancements aren't intended to be supported across tools, and don't need to be compatible with other experiments.
 As experiments move toward stability we'll move experimental enhancements into more tools behind a feature flag so more projects can try them.

 ## Words and Reserved Words in WGSL
-We'll typically want to avoid using keywords used in current WGSL, unless the meaning is consistent and additive to the keyword's use in WGSL.
+WESL features use reserved words from WGSL (e.g. `import`) so that they can serve as true proposals for WGSL adoption.

-Any differences we introduce in WESL will will be erased during transpilation to WGSL.
+WESL maintainers are technical advisors to the W3C WebGPU committee, and we design features with the goal of minimal divergence from a possible future WGSL.

-But we don't want to confuse our programmers by unexpectedly changing the meaning of a keyword.
+We avoid changing the meaning of existing WGSL keywords.

-Some WESL enhancements may serve as prototypes for future WGSL features.
-We'll work with the W3C team to be supportive of future WGSL evolution.
+Any differences WESL introduces are erased during transpilation to WGSL, and we don't want to confuse programmers by unexpectedly changing the meaning of a keyword.